rvps/image-compression-decompression/README.md

 Pretrained Model -
   https://drive.google.com/file/d/1RDoVQmxNbJESOBkmXH6T_3T811Zq0K2s/view?usp=sharing

+  The model is trained on 60 epochs with diagnostic-step size as 30.

 After training the model download the checkpoint and save it in the directory where app.py is stored.

 Run command -